eatnooM/sensorstrip/sensorstrip-power-emitter/README.md

 A small and elegant board that will take 5V from its USB-C board to power its own LEDs and pass it on to any other emitter boards in your setup.

-![Image of power-emitter board](/resources/power-emitter.jpg)
+![Image of power-emitter board](/resources/power-emitter.jpg) Old picture - there have been some changes since this picture

 This board is ideal for the smallest setup possible with no dedicated power board.